Krakenos/Grimoire/README.md

   }
 }
 ```

-Currently, the only frontend that works with Grimoire is my [forked version of SillyTavern](https://github.com/Krakenos/SillyTavern) that has hardcoded the required fields.
-To use Grimoire with it.
-Set the settings to whatever your main api is (so for example: Text completion Aphrodite), and then set api url to `http://127.0.0.1:5005/`

 Note: Lorebooks/world info and author's note break Grimoire, so it's not compatible with these features as of now.
 ### Running from source